-THE DRILL SERGEANT: Saturn Metals (ASX: STN) released further strong results from ongoing RC drilling at the Apollo Hill deposit within the company’s 100 per cent-owned Apollo Hill gold project, near Leonora in the Western Australian goldfields.
+THE DRILL SERGEANT: Saturn Metals (ASX: STN) was eager to let the market know of further results achieved from ongoing reverse circulation (RC) drilling at the Apollo Hill deposit within the company’s 100 per cent-owned Apollo Hill gold project, south-east of Leonora in the Western Australian goldfields.

 TO READ THE FULL ANNOUNCEMENT: CLICK HERE